Source: Online Schooling

-π is known to 5 trillion decimal places.
+π is known to 10 trillion digits.
 39 is enough to calculate the size of the universe to the radius of 1 atom.

 Japanese systems engineer Shigeru Kondo and Alexander Yee, a US computer science student, set about calculating the constant to more decimal places than anyone else using only a home computer.